-Parents need to know that The School for Good and Evil is a fresh take on fairy tale devices and cliches, upending the expectations most readers have about princesses and villains.
-The language is very mild, with nothing worse than "ass" used.
-Would-be princesses and princes flirt with each other, but there's virtually no sexual content (though there are a couple of mildly bawdy sword jokes, if one cares to look for them).
+Parents need to know that The School for Good and Evil is a fresh take on fairy tale devices and clichés, upending the expectations most readers have about princesses and villains.
+The language is very mild (nothing worse than "ass").
+Would-be princesses and princes flirt with each other, and there's one kissing scene and a couple of mildly bawdy sword jokes.
 As in most fairy tales, violence and the threat of it are fairly constant, but most characters escape actual harm, at least until the climactic battle sequence.
 The body count there is rather high, and one of the main characters is killed (though seemingly revived later on).

 - Parents say

 When best friends Sophie and Agatha are stolen away from their village and end up at the THE SCHOOL FOR GOOD AND EVIL, the girls assume that their roles in life will remain as they always have predicted.
 With her blond hair, pink dresses, and penchant for doing good deeds, Sophie will be trained to be a storybook princess.
 Black-clad and antisocial Agatha has all the makings of a first-class villainess.
 At the school, however, the girls find themselves exactly where they don't want to be.
 Sophie is the one to take Uglification lessons and consort with future witches and their nefarious assistants, while Agatha must learn about makeup and the proper etiquette for attracting a Prince Charming.
 To get back home, Agatha and Sophie must solve a riddle that seems to threaten the very existence of the school.